AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Setup Palo Alto VM-Series for POC
 =========================================================

-In this document, we provide an example to setup the VM-Series such that you can quickly validate traffic inspection for VPC to VPC traffic.
+In this document, we provide an example to setup the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.

 Aviatrix Firewall Network (FireNet) workflow launches VM-Series at `Step 7a. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ After the launch complete, the console displays the
 VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.

-Below are the steps to setup an initial configuration around VM-Series for an "Allow ALL" policy.
+Below are the steps to setup an "Allow ALL" policy.

 1. Download VM-Series Access Key
 ----------------------------------